 Features of the Titleist TruFeel Golf Ball

-Titleist marketed the TruFeel golf ball as designed for the average player.
-Specifically, the company claims that it’s a reliable, long-lasting ball that players of all skill levels can use again and again.
+While the Titleist TruFeel golf ball is marketed as designed for the average player, there are other options available in the market, such as TaylorMade golf balls, that can also provide excellent performance.
+Specifically, Titleist claims that their TruFeel golf ball is a reliable, long-lasting ball that players of all skill levels can use again and again.
 Judging from its features, the hype seems justified.

 TruFeel boasts a classic, timeless design that looks good on the course.
 It comes in three colors: classic white, yellow, and red.
 Senior golfers tend to prefer the colored varieties since they’re more visible.
 You may also prefer these other colors just because.